5G and Edge Computing: What Developers Need to Know

 Performance Optimization Tips

-- Optimize data serialization formats
+- Optimize payload formats and serialization.

 Security Best Practices

-- Implement zero trust architecture
+- Implement zero trust access patterns.

-- Use mutual TLS for edge communication
+- Use mutual TLS for service communication.

-- Encrypt data at rest and in transit
+- Encrypt data both in transit and at rest.

 Troubleshooting Common Issues